Lindsay36h/DH110-22F/ASSIGNMENT07/README.md

 (11/16/2022)

 Although I decided to both design a mobile and desktop version, I did not find creating the mobile version to be as time-intensive as I would have expected.
 I simply adjusted the components and focused the screens’ attention on fewer elements at a time.
 Expanding the design from the homepage to the other pages also was not too difficult, as I expected, although perhaps I will consider adding more interesting graphic elements to the subpages in the future.
 One element of the prototyping process I did not expect was how difficult it was to determine which animations to use for the website prototype.
 When using websites, I find I am often not consciously aware of the transitions between screens, likely also because screens often have difficulty loading, so there are pauses between such transitions.
 I had to test numerous different animation combinations, and I am still somewhat unsatisfied with the results.
 However, I believe the user feedback gained through the usability tests will help inform me as to what animation style I should use.

+(11/22/2022) - Post Cognitive Walkthrough & Usability Testing

+I found the cognitive walkthrough to be insightful, which was as expected.
+However, I did not expect it to be as reflective as it was.
+The peers reviewing my designs by walking through the tasks would consider a web element within one task before reconsidering it in another task.
+They left thoughtful comments on the prototype, which I appreciated.
+I believe I gave participants all tasks before talking over their impressions and experiences.
+Though, in the future, I think I would give them a task, discuss their comments, and then move onto the next task before repeating.

+As for the usability tests, they overall went as expected, though I think there were aspects I could improve upon in the future.
+I am on friendly terms with both participants, so I found it difficult to keep my language professional when communicating with them during the usability test.
+Additionally, I think I could have scripted more specific follow-up questions to ask participants at the end of each task rather than simply asking them to speak more on their overall experience and impressions during the tasks.